Savoy: Modern regionalist politics

 Since the mid-20th century, regionalist movements have appeared in Savoy much as in other historic provinces of France.
 The Mouvement Région Savoie (Savoy Regional Movement) was founded in December 1971 as a 'movement' (rather than a traditional political party) in favour of regional autonomy.
 Unlike other historic provinces, including Normandy and Brittany, Savoy does not currently have its own region within France and is part of the Auvergne-Rhône-Alpes region.
 In the 1996 local elections, the Savoy Regional Movement received 19,434 votes; it received 4,849 in the 1998 regional elections.
-A new non-party organisation, La Région Savoie, j’y crois !
+A new non-party organisation, La Région Savoie, j'y crois !
 (I believe in the Savoy Region!), was founded in 1998.
 The organisation campaigns for the replacement of the Savoie and Haute-Savoie departments with a regional government, separate from the Auvergne-Rhône-Alpes region, with greater devolved powers.

 A very marginal separatist movement has also appeared in Savoy within the past twenty years, most prominently represented by the Ligue Savoisienne, founded in 1994.
 In the March 1998 regional elections, 1 seat (out of 23) was won by Patrice Abeille, leader of the Ligue, which won a total of 17,865 votes across the two departments.
 In 2004, Waiting for Freedom in Savoy was founded to promote the peaceful separatist cause to young people.

-According to surveys conducted in 2000, between 41% and 55% of the population were in favour of the proposal for a separate Savoy region, while 19% to 23% were in favour of separation from France.
+According to surveys conducted in 2000, between 41% and 55% of the population were in favour of the proposal for a separate Savoy region.
 Towards the end of 2005, Hervé Gaymard called for Savoie to be given special status, similar to a French region, under his proposed "Conseil des Pays de Savoie".